remigenet/tensorflow-upstream/tensorflow/python/autograph/g3doc/reference/operators.md

     <b>`.
 *   get_state: returns the current value of the conditional variables
 *   set_state: sets new values into the conditional variables
-*   symbol_names: human-readable string representing each conditional variable.
+*   symbol_names: human readable string representing each conditional variable.
     Used for error messages.
 *   nouts: number of output conditional variables.
 Not all conditional variables are outputs - some are just inputs.
 The first nouts values in get_state and